How to Make S.M.A.R.T Goals with Personal Finances

 Example

-How: Review budget and cut out any unnecessary monthly expenses. (i.e. monthly subscriptions for entertainment/fashion will save me $120 a month.)
-Create a new savings account and set $120, plus $100 of “luxury” budget each month to down payment savings.
+• How: Review budget and cut unnecessary expenses.
+Create a new savings account and deposit a minimum of $1K each month to reach down payment savings goal.

 M-Measurable

 Your financial goal should be measurable.
-Set smaller, short-term financial goals for yourself as you reach the last financial milestone of your goal in order to have a more successful result.
+Set smaller, short-term financial goals for yourself as you reach the last financial milestone of your goal.

 Example